 Quantities are given as wood raw material equivalent underbark, that is the amount of timber (underbark) required to produce these products.
-The factors used here differ from the Conversion factors used to convert to standing volumes overbark.
+The factors used for this chapter differ from those in the section on Conversion factors.

 Apparent consumption is the amount of timber (measured as raw wood material equivalent underbark) used as wood and wood products by people and industries in the United Kingdom.
 It is calculated as total United Kingdom production plus imports, minus exports.
 This total does not include any allowance for recycled wood and paper that is recovered for use within the United Kingdom, but is reduced by the substantial net exports of recovered paper (see Table 3.3).
 Apparent consumption also differs from actual consumption by the extent of changes in the level of stocks.
 It is not practical to collect information on actual consumption.